Arlie Russell Hochschild

 Arlie Russell Hochschild (/ˈhəʊkʃɪld/; born January 15, 1940) is an American professor emerita of sociology at the University of California, Berkeley and writer.
 Hochschild has long focused on the human emotions that underlie moral beliefs, practices, and social life generally.

-She is the author of ten books, including Stolen Pride: Loss, Shame, and the Rise of the Right (The New Press, September 10, 2024), which explores life in a struggling Appalachian town, and focuses on the political appeal to undeserved lost pride.
+She is the author of ten books, including Stolen Pride: Loss, Shame, and the Rise of the Right (The New Press, September 10, 2024), which explores life in a struggling Appalachian town, and focuses on the appeal of right wing populism – and "emotional capture" – to those who have suffered loss of jobs, respect and hope.
 The book was chosen by Barack Obama as one of his ten "favorite books of 2024."
 Since the book was published, Hochschild has continued to check in with her informants to see how they are responding to the Trump presidency.
+She has also hosted a roundtable discussion among these diverse informants to promote productive engagement across the political divide.
 Stolen Pride is a follow-up to her last book, Strangers in Their Own Land: Anger and Mourning on the American Right, a New York Times Bestseller and finalist for the National Book Award.
 Journalist Derek Thompson described it as "a Rosetta stone" for understanding the rise of Donald Trump.

 In these and other books, she continues the sociological tradition of C. Wright Mills by drawing links between private troubles and public issues.
-In drawing this link, she has tried to illuminate the ways we recognize, attend to, appraise, evoke, and suppress—that is to say, manage—emotion.
+In drawing this link, she has tried to illuminate the ways we recognize, attend to, appraise, evoke, and suppress – that is to say, manage – emotion.
 She has applied this focus to the family, to work, and to political life.
 Her works have been translated into 17 languages.
 She is also the author of a children's book titled Coleen The Question Girl, illustrated by Gail Ashby.

 Biography

 Early life and family background

-Arlie Hochschild was born in Boston, Massachusetts, the daughter of Ruth Alene (Libbey) and Francis Henry Russell, a diplomat who served in Israel, New Zealand, Ghana, and Tunisia.
+Arlie Hochschild was born Arlie Russell in Boston, Massachusetts, the daughter of Ruth Alene (Libbey) and Francis Henry Russell, a diplomat who served in Israel, New Zealand, Ghana, and Tunisia.
 In her 2016 book, Strangers in Their Own Land, Hochschild says that her first experiences reaching out and getting to know people different from her stem from her own childhood idea that she was "daddy's helper" (probably not an idea he shared, she later reflects).

 She married Adam Hochschild in 1965 and they have two sons, David and Gabriel.
 In 1964, she and Adam were civil rights workers in Vicksburg, Mississippi.